The-Yak-Collective/backups/Roam/ArtOfGig/infrastructure chat 03 5.23.2020.md

             - can't keep up with every channel
                 - figure out which conversations / channels
         - async - optin read it like Twitter
+- having an active community to engage with is motivated enough
+    - focus on the active community
+    - another topic: the format of proposing new volunteer projects
+        - standardize the project
+        - project brief for neurofuturuma was valuable and missing for some of these acti
+        - more clear roles defined
 - Discord
     - Opt-in channels
     - Social events - social / generative theme - like gaming